‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Turton and D, ‘Anthropology on television: what next?’, in Film as ethnography, Manchester: Manchester University Press, in association with the Granada Centre for Visual Anthropology, 1992.

-Abu-Lughod and L, ‘The objects of soap opera: Egyptian soap opera and the cultural politics of modernity’, in Worlds apart: modernity through the prism of the local, vol. The uses of knowledge, London: Routledge, 1995.
+Abu-Lughod and L, ‘The objects of soap opera: Egyptian soap opera and the cultural politics of modernity’, in Worlds apart: modernity through the prism of the local, London: Routledge, 1995.

-Abu-Lughod and L, ‘The objects of soap opera: Egyptian soap opera and the cultural politics of modernity’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Abu-Lughod and L, ‘The objects of soap opera: Egyptian soap opera and the cultural politics of modernity’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Ruby, Jay, Picturing culture: explorations of film & anthropology.
 Chicago: University of Chicago Press, 2000.